 Barbara might have long brown hair and looks a lot like (or sounds like) Barbara Streisand.
 Ken sounds like Kenny Rogers but without the beard.
 Joe’s shoes could use a shine and the baseball player “Shoeless Joe Jackson” comes to mind.
 You will never forget Joe’s name again.
 Just don’t call him Kenny.

-So there you have it; my take on remembering people’s names once and for all.
+So here you have it; my 5 tips on remembering people’s names once and for all.

 - Show a sincere interest in the people you meet by remembering their name.

 - Make a memory connection between their name by using a hook.